dfinity/motoko/doc/md/pipes.md

 The otherwise inaccessible placeholder identifier `p` can only referenced by the placeholder expression `_`.

-Note that using `_` as an expression outside of pipe operation, where it is undefined, is an error.
+Note that using `_` as an expression outside of a pipe operation, where it is undefined, is an error.

 For example: